arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-wifi-1010/tutorials/mkr-battery-app-note/mkr-battery-app-note.md

 - LiPo battery with JST-PH connector

 ### LiPo vs Fe vs Li-ion batteries
-Several different chemistries of rechargeable batteries are commerically avalible.
+Several different chemistries of rechargeable batteries are commercially available.
 The two main types are Li-Po and Li-Ion.
 Lithium Ion batteries have been around for a longer time and are generally cheaper.
 Lithium Polymer batteries have a higher energy density, allowing you to run your board longer with a similar sized battery.
 You can see a comparison between these three in the table below.

 | Battery Chemistry | Cost   | Energy Density (mass) | Energy density (size) | Stability | Nominal voltage (single cell) |